 To cancel or change a scheduled lesson, all you need to do is call or email me at least 24 hours prior to the time of our appointment.
 Any lesson that is missed or canceled after the cut-off time must be paid for in full.

-Go to the Lesson Signup page to find out about my special options for new students.
+Go to the Lesson Signup section to find out about my special options for new students.
 Then, simply register using the PayPal buttons.
 Or, send me an email through the contact form.
 I will promptly respond to answer any questions you might have and to schedule our first lesson together!
 I look forward to meeting you!

 This free PDF lesson is a great endurance and stick control exercise taken from George Lawrence Stone and popularized by Joe Morello in his "Master Studies" book.
 Please contact me if you have any questions about how to practice this exercise.